Table of Contents

 Choosing a Bark Collar

 If you have a positive training program in place, and you’ve promised your neighbor you’re taking steps to curb your dog’s bad habit, it’s time to look into a bark collar.
-Before you hit the internet, there are a few things to keep in mind.
+But, before you hit the internet, there are a few things to keep in mind.

 - Neck Size: Verify the size your chosen collar fits.
 If the bark collar is too large, it won’t function.
 Too small, and you’ll hurt your dog.